 Shows typically last 45 minutes but duration can be varied to suit specific groups - please enquire to discuss your requirements.

 Celebrating 250 years since William Gilpin’s publishing of the world’s first tour guide, “Observations on the River Wye”.
-This film show follows in Gilpin’s footsteps through some of the most picturesque and inspiring landscapes the country has to offer, departing from Ross-on-Wye and the Prospect viewpoint.
+This film show follows in Gilpin’s footsteps through some of the most picturesque and inspiring landscapes the country has to offer.

 In the second half the film continues to follow the river south, passing Redbrook, Llandogo and Brockweir.
 As the majestic ruin of Tintern Abbey comes into view we hear how it sparked the imagination of the early tourists.